FernandoBasso/dev-how-to/bash/strings.md

 -bash: force: command not found
 ```

-The problem is that the shell assigns 'The' to `str`, sees the space, which separates token 'The' from the token 'force' and then tries to run the command `force` using the environment variable `str`, and thus the error.
+The problem is that the shell assigns “The” to `str`, sees the space, which separates token “The” from the token “force” and then tries to run the command `force` using the environment variable `str`, and thus the error.

 In short, we are setting the environment variable `str=The` for the command `force`, and the remaining words would become the arguments to the command.
 Since `force` is not a real command or program (on my system, at least), the error occurs.